NYDF/NYDF/README.md

 - 😄 I attained Master degree in Business Administration (MBA) in 2011.
 - ⚡ In the past 7 years, before I decide to coding, I have been concentrating in the field of real estate financing.
-- 🔭 I’m currently working on Goolge Map Api for my SongBnB project
+- 🔭 I am currently working on finalizing two projects: airbnb clone and Robinhood clone.
+Lots of fun!
 - 🌱 I’m currently learning Ruby